Author and artwork: Patrick Rhodes

 As already mentioned, when that was the case in the past, it made no difference at the World Cup (see Figures 2 and 3).
 Further, this would dilute the competition in the PL and it would most likely devolve into something other than the world’s best.
 In other words, the best non-English players would simply go elsewhere and the money would follow – and England would still fare no better at the World Cup.

 English footballers are very good, but they aren’t the world’s best when facing off against other countries.
-It’s a humbling reality - a bitter pill to swallow.
+It’s a humbling reality – a bitter pill to swallow.
 Realizing this, the Premier League created EPPP (Elite Player Performance Plan) in 2011.
 The goal is to provide younger players with better coaching and competition and younger ages to better prepare them for the professional leagues.
-Similar program have been implemented in Spain, France and Germany.
+Similar programs have been implemented in Spain, France and Germany.
 Over time, if the players are hungry enough, they will rise to the challenge and England might find themselves as favorites at the World Cup in a few years.
 Only time will tell.

 No country can dominate the World Cup year after year – association football is too big, existing on a global scale.
 Brazil has come the closest, winning 5 out of 19 (26%) contests.
 The World Cup will probably expand to 40 teams in the near future.
 That will complicate matters for any team pushing to win it all.
 Statistically-speaking, the odds of winning go down for any one team, but that also means the odds of placing last also go down.
 In other words, England probably won’t fare any worse, relatively-speaking.